Techniques for learning sparse Pauli-Lindblad noise models: Pauli rotation twirls

 Although the twirl is now expressed in terms of the noisy operator $\tilde{\Coper}$, implementing general rotations for arbitrary Pauli terms $P_j$ and angles $\theta$ may require non-trivial circuits that contain two-qubit gates, which themselves may be noisy.
 We may therefore want to limit $\mathcal{J}$ to a subset of Pauli operators for which the $P_j$ and $Q_j$ rotation operations can be implemented using single-qubit rotations, which are readily implemented on contemporary quantum processors.
 Since Pauli operators decouple into single-qubit Pauli terms, this holds trivially for all $\mathcal{J}$ in the special case of Pauli twirls.
 For all other values of $\theta$, it suffices to find values of $j$ for which both $P_j$ and $Q_j$ have weight one.
 For particular angles $\theta$ we can then further simplify the implementation and express the rotation in terms of basic single-qubit gates, as summarized in Table~\ref{Table:RotationOperators}.

-We now show that, for two-qubit Hermitian Clifford gates, there always exists at least one Pauli of the form $PI$ that is mapped to a weight-one Pauli.
-Indeed, suppose by contradiction that \Pauli{XI}, \Pauli{YI}, and \Pauli{ZI} all map to weight-two Paulis.
+We now show that for each two-qubit Hermitian Clifford gate $O$, there always exists a two-qubit Pauli of the form $PI = P\otimes I$ such that its corresponding Pauli $\sigma O(PI)O^\dagger$ is also weight-one, and likewise for a Pauli of the form $IP$.
+This demonstrates that non-trivial Pauli rotation twirling exists for these gates for any angle $\theta$.
+To show that a two-qubit Pauli of the form $PI$ exists, suppose by contradiction that \Pauli{XI}, \Pauli{YI}, and \Pauli{ZI} all map to weight-two Paulis.
 Because conjugation by a Clifford operator preserves commutation relations, these new Paulis mutually anticommute and must therefore be of the form $\Pauli{S}\times\{\Pauli{X},\Pauli{Y},\Pauli{Z}\}$ or $\{\Pauli{X},\Pauli{Y},\Pauli{Z}\}\times \Pauli{S}$.
 Any remaining weight-two Pauli operator can be verified to anticommute with one of these new operators.
 Since Pauli operators \Pauli{IX}, \Pauli{IY}, and \Pauli{IZ} commute with all Pauli operators of the form \Pauli{PI}, they therefore cannot map to any weight-two Pauli, and must retain their original support.
 But even with the same support at least one will anticommute with the image of \Pauli{XI}, \Pauli{YI}, and \Pauli{ZI}, which contradicts the definition of Clifford operators.
 Using an analogous derivation, we can show a similar result for Paulis of the form $IP$.